 Living Wills, Part 1 – What State Am I In?

-2. “Terminal Condition” is a bit more straightforward, really.
-If two doctors determine that whatever condition brought you to be on life support is incurable and/or irreversible and life support is only postponing the moment of death.
-The important thing about understanding “Terminal Condition”, as it pertains to the Living Will, is that it is not the same as having a “terminal condition” of say terminal cancer, etc. Rather, a “Terminal Condition” subject to a Living Will can be understood more easily as an imminent terminal condition, not just any condition that will eventually kill you.
+While a broader definition, “Terminal Condition” is a bit more straightforward.
+If two doctors determine that whatever condition brought you to be on life support is incurable and/or irreversible and life support is only postponing the moment of death, then you are in a “Terminal Condition” for purposes of the Living Will.
+The important thing about understanding “Terminal Condition”, as it pertains to the Living Will, is that it is not the same as having a “terminal condition” of say terminal cancer, etc. Rather, a “Terminal Condition”, for purposes of invoking the Living Will, is much more imminent and acute, not just any condition that will eventually kill you.

 Once you understand what circumstances constitute a “Persistent Vegetative State” and/or “Terminal Condition”, it is much easier to make a decision about the whether and/or when to remove life support, which we discuss in the next part of this blog series on Living Wills.